1. Can you provide a brief overview of the program?

 The graduate certificate in Precision Health is a program for all UM graduate students and encompasses a combination of courses and seminars that complement and expand the student’s primary area of study, allowing them to apply their knowledge in order to improve patient and population health.

 The 12-credit certificate program will allow students who are currently study different fields related to precision health to gain an introductory knowledge into various competencies that fall under the broad umbrella of precision health.
-These 12 credits include a minimum of 10 graduate credit hours of coursework and 2 credits of precision health seminar.
+These 12 credits include a minimum of 10 graduate credit hours of coursework and 2 credits of precision health related seminars in your home school or other departments that align with precision health.
 The key precision health competency areas include:

 - Ethical, legal, and social implications of precision health